Mpurushotham/MPurushotham/README.md

-# Hi! 👋, I am Muktha Purushotham
+# Hi! 👋, I'm Muktha Purushotham

-# 🌐 Cloud, DevSecOps & Cyber Security Professional
+###  I'm a Cloud, DevSecOps & CyberSecurity Professional at <XYZ company> in Gothenburg, Sweden.
+Born and raised in Tirupati, India.
+I moved down to Bangalore, India after college to start my IT career.
+Since 2016, living and working in Sweden.

 🚀 **Results-driven Cloud, DevSecOps Automation & Cyber Security Professional** with **14+ years** of experience designing, securing, and optimizing enterprise cloud solutions across **Azure, AWS, and GCP**.
 Proven ability to translate business needs into **scalable, resilient, and compliant architectures**, ensuring operational excellence and regulatory alignment.

 Passionate about **Zero Trust**, **DevSecOps automation**, and **AI-driven security** to enhance cloud security posture and mitigate evolving cyber threats.

-With **9+ years of international experience** across **Nordics, Central, and Eastern Europe**, I have successfully led cloud security transformations in **Retail, Telecom, and Automotive industries**, ensuring compliance, cost efficiency, and automation.
+With **9+ years of international experience** across **UEA and Nordics, Europe**, I have successfully led cloud transformations in **Retail, Telecom, and Automotive industries**, ensuring compliance, cost efficiency, and automation.

 ---